-GOALS (1) Understand how to evaluate your gender transformative journey and socialise learnings
+1. Understand how to evaluate your gender transformative journey and socialise learnings

-(1) Utilizing this tool will require availability of accurate and complete data and information on business activities.

-(2) Availability of a communications personnel is beneficial.

-(4) If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.
+- 1. Utilizing this tool will require availability of accurate and complete data and information on business activities. - 2.
+Availability of a communications personnel is beneficial. - 3.
+Availability of a gender advisor or expert will be beneficial. - 4.
+If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.